postmanlabs/postman-docs/v6/postman/collection_runs/running_multiple_iterations.md

 ## Programmatically customize iteration data

-The data for a particular iteration can be accessed by `pm.iterationData` object, which provides a number of methods to programmatically access and manipulate the data related to that iteration.
-Following is a list of methods:
+The data for a particular iteration can be accessed by `pm.iterationData` object, which provides a number of methods to programmatically access and manipulate the data that is provided to that collection run using the data file option.

-`addLayer(list: VariableList)`: Add a list of variables to iteration data.

-`clear()`: Clears the iteration data.

-`get(key: string)`: Get the value of a variable.

-`has(variableName: string)`: Checks if variable with the specified name exists in iteration data.

-`set(key: string, value: any, type: string)`: Set the name,value and type of a variable.

-`syncVariablesFrom(obj: {[key: string]: VariableDefinition}, track?: boolean, prune?: boolean)`:
-Get variables from an object, if successful returns an object containing the variables otherwise it returns undefind.

-`syncVariablesTo(obj?: {[key: string]: VariableDefinition})`: Set the iteration data value (variable name and its definition) to an object.
-Returns the object with values set.

-`toJSON()`: Convert the iteration data to JSON.

-`toObject(excludeDisabled: boolean, caseSensitive: boolean)`: Convert the iteration data to a plain javascript object.

-`unset(key: string)`: Unsets the value of a variable.

-`variables()`: Returns an object containing variables and their descriptions.

-`static isVariableScope(obj: any)`: checks if the specified iteration data object exists.

-For usage of the above methods, see: [pm.iterationData](/Users/postman/postman-docs/v6/postman/scripts/postman_sandbox_api_reference.md)
+For a list of methods provided by the iterationData object, see: [pm.iterationData](/Users/postman/postman-docs/v6/postman/scripts/postman_sandbox_api_reference.md)

 ---
 For more information about collection runs, see: